 What are data visualization tools?

-Today, a piece of paper and a pencil still can be used for data visualization, but we have much more sophisticated and advanced tools.
-There’s a whole wide selection of visualization methods to present data.
+Also, there’s a whole wide selection of visualization methods to present data.
 Among them, most common are charts, tables, graphs, maps and heatmaps, infographics, dashboards, cartograms, histograms, timelines, pictograms, and several others.
-These forms are often divided into sub-forms, for instance, consider charts.
-You can create an area chart, bar chart, Gantt chart, or pie chart.
+Below you will find the list of best visualization tools for your business.

 As you might expect, we can find data visualization examples almost everywhere.
 There are five primary disciplines where data visualization finds application, but, of course, the list is much longer.